What does the Complaints Panel do?

 Key recommendations that could improve the handling of all complaints were made, including:

 - More clarity needs to be given in letters around compensation – to reduce the rejection of the amount offered and requests for escalation.

 - Residents’ claims for damaged property via our insurance need to be made to our insurance team (not through complaints).

 - More detailed information should be provided as standard by contractors so that we are aware of progress and can keep residents informed.

 - Regular six week inspections should be made to make sure work is being progressed.

 - We should check closed complaints, including checking repairs as a result of a complaint.

 - The suggestion was made that a complaint could be shut down before follow on works have been completed - with the permission of the resident.

 These recommendations have been used to improve the service.
 It has been agreed to increase the number of residents on the complaints panel and roll out lessons learnt to other service areas.
 Residents are now regularly attending the Complaints Continuous Improvement Group.

-The work of the panel in partnership with Hyde staff has helped improved satisfaction with complaint handling performance from 24% in April 2016 to 58% in December 2016.
+The work of the panel in partnership with our staff has helped improved satisfaction with complaint handling performance from 24% in April 2016 to 58% in December 2016.